M8086/M8086/README.md

 # Hi!
-This is Alex, welcome to my Github profile!
+This is Alex.
+Welcome to my Github profile!

 ### About me